Isoperimetric inequality for nonlocal bi-axial discrete perimeter: Introduction

 where $E\subset \mathbb{R}^n$ and $s\in (0,1)$.
 As a consequence of the isoperimetric inequality given in \cite{figa2015}, the $n$-spheres are still the unique nonlocal minimal surface among sets with the same volume, where a nonlocal minimal surface is defined as the boundary of a set which minimizes the nonlocal perimeter.
 Nonlocal minimal surfaces have been the object of extensive research: for example, they have been shown to arise as scaling limit of long-range phase coexistence models (see \cite{savin2012}), or as continuous approximations of interfaces of long-range Ising models (see \cite{Cozzi2017}).

 Moreover, the competition between short-range and long-range interactions appears in several applications in biology and in physics, in particular in relation with the formation of patterns (see \cite{chak2011},\cite{de2000}).
 In the presence of a strong short-range attracting force (i.e., the perimeter) and a weak repulsive long-range force (i.e., nonlocal term) it has been shown that periodic stripes are the minimizers of the functional.
-This problem has been studied both in the continuum (see, for instance, \cite{giuliani2012}, \cite{daneri2019}) and in the discrete case (\cite{giuliani2016}).
+This problem has been studied both in the continuum (see, for instance, \cite{giuliani2012}, \cite{daneri2019}) and in the discrete case (see~\cite{giuliani2016}).

 In the present manuscript, we consider a discrete variational problem for the \emph{nonlocal bi-axial discrete} perimeter $Per_\lambda(\mathcal{P})$, defined as in (\ref{def:per}), for a general two-dimensional \emph{polyomino} $\mathcal{P}$.
+This type of generalized perimeter takes into account all contributions from the interactions between sites inside and outside the polyomino, weighted inversely proportional to the horizontal and vertical distances raised to the power $\lambda$; consequently, it does not depend solely on the interaction between interior and exterior boundary sites, as is the case for the usual perimeter.
 The aim of our paper is to find and characterize the minimizers of $Per_\lambda$ among the sets of all the polyominoes with fixed area $n\in\mathbb{N}$.

-Our main result is contained in Theorem~\ref{main_theorem}, stating that the set of these minimizers consists of squares, quasi-squares or rectangles with (or without) protuberances.
+Our main result is contained in Theorem~\ref{main_theorem}, stating that the set of these minimizers consists of squares, quasi-squares or rectangles with (or without) protuberances, namely strips of unit squares attached along one side.
 In particular, we will show that if a square (quasi-square) and a rectangle with protuberances have the same area but different classical perimeter, then the square (quasi-square) will have smaller nonlocal perimeter.
 On the other hand, if their respective classical perimeters are equal, then either shape can be the minimum.
 Differently from the classical two-dimensional isoperimetric problem studied in \cite{alonso1996three}, the nonlocal term will introduce an anisotropy in the system: the quasi-square minimizers with a protuberance, for instance, must have the protuberance along the shorter side.